 Outline the spots using a pencil and allow the filter paper to dry.

-Now, measure the distance between the centre of different spots and the solvent front in relation to the reference line as indicated
+Now, measure the distance between the centre of different spots and the solvent front about the reference line as indicated.

 Then, determine the pigment number in the flowers and leaves extract.